 As you can see, the stamp which has been placed on the drawings has been created by the assessor, rather than the one that is automatically generated when a rating is uploaded to the HSTAR portal (either by an accredited or non-accredited assessor).
 There is no QR code in the stamp that can be used to verify the rating, and I’m pretty certain the certificate number doesn’t follow the format of the HSTAR certificate.
 This particular rating gets even weirder – the accompanying report is a strange hybrid of an energy rating AND reference building report.
 While both are valid ways of demonstrating NCC energy efficiency compliance, the two methodologies are mutually exclusive, and can’t be used interchangeably in this way.

 Here’s another example that has come across my desk:

 Again the stamp has been created by the assessor, and the certificate number doesn’t follow the HSTAR format.
 And while this stamp does include a QR code, when you scan it, it doesn’t take you to the rating certificate.
 Instead, it takes you to the assessor’s website.
 The accompanying report appears to be the draft report that is produced by FirstRate, not the NatHERS Universal Certificate.
-I’ve also looked up the name of this assessor on the AAO websites – they appear to be an accredited assessor.
-But when I last checked, it is against the Code of Conduct of all the AAOs for their members to issue ratings that aren’t completed in accordance with the NatHERS Technical Notes ie. they must be uploaded to the HSTAR portal.
+It is against the Code of Conduct of all the AAOs for their members to issue ratings that aren’t completed in accordance with the NatHERS Technical Notes, including the certificate being uploaded to the HSTAR portal.

 There are only two compelling reasons I can think of as to why energy ratings are completed off-record: